 A course that develops skill in biblical exposition for Christian counseling.
+Prerequisite: BC5510 Biblical Counseling in the Local Church and BS2400 Introduction to Hermeneutics.

-5512 History and Theology of Soul-Care
+5512 History and Theology of Soul-Care 3 hrs

 A study of biblically based soul-care from the early church to the present.
+Prerequisite: BC5510 Biblical Counseling in the Local Church.